-How to treat hemorrhoids?
-Start healing from the inside out with a high-fiber diet, which can reduce the bleeding and pain from hemorrhoids.
+Want to learn more about how to treat hemorrhoids?
+Well, first you should know exactly what they are.
+Hemorrhoids are swollen veins in your anus and rectum that can get inflamed and cause symptoms like itching, burning, and bleeding (especially during a bowel movement).
+They can be internal or external.
+However, you can start healing from the inside out with a high-fiber diet, which can reduce the bleeding and pain from hemorrhoids.
 Doctors from the Division of Gastroenterology and Hepatology at the University of North Carolina, Chapel Hill suggest filling your plate with fiber-rich foods for hemorrhoid relief.
 Think along the lines of fruits and vegetables, brown rice, whole grains, and nuts.
 (Fiber is also good for your gut microbiome.)
 Drinking plenty of water can also prevent constipation.

 Use a tea bag

 External hemorrhoids can be soothed by applying a warm, wet tea bag, suggest experts at the University of California, San Francisco.
-The tannic acid in the tea will help reduce swelling, ease the pain, and promote blood clotting to stop the bleeding.
+The tannins in the tea will help reduce swelling, ease the pain, and promote blood clotting to stop the bleeding.

 If you have a desk job, walk around for five minutes at least once an hour to relieve the rectal pressure that causes hemorrhoids.
 At the gym, avoid stationary bikes and squats, both of which can apply that same pressure.
 Instead, try walking briskly for 20 to 30 minutes to encourage bowel function, according to Harvard Medical School.